opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 ------------------------
 It is possible to change the size of Toonz and standard raster levels, in order to increase or decrease the area around the images of a level.

-The new size can be set in any unit supported by Toonz, by using absolute or relative values.
+The new size can be set in any unit supported by OpenToonz, by using absolute or relative values.
 If the canvas is enlarged, some white transparent area is added; if the canvas is reduced, some cropping is applied to the level images.

 .. tip:: **To change the canvas size:**